mtdukes/evl-analysis/readme.md

 We then used database software to calculate the change in distance from the closest voting location in 2014 and the closest early voting location in 2018 for every active and inactive voter.

+Because the driving distances were limited to 20 miles from each voting location, 62,325 voters could not be matched with either a 2014 or 2018 isochrone because they were outside the 20-mile range.
+This amounts to less than 1 percent of the registered voters in the study for which the difference in driving distance could not be calculated.

 Using these values, we can calculate average, median, maximum and standard deviation values for each of the following subroup types defined in the voter registration data:

 * Political Party